 The first part of my talk delves into various research endeavors conducted by my lab, focusing on explainable AI's application across diverse biomedical domains.
 I will demonstrate how explainable AI can elucidate novel scientific inquiries, with a primary emphasis on understanding neurodegenerative diseases and biological age.

 In the second part, we will explore the evolving landscape of explainable AI, uncovering its potential to chart new scientific directions in biomedicine, exemplified by our recent work in dermatology, emergency medicine and precision cancer medicine.
 This discussion aims to shed light on the necessary enhancements for explainable AI to effectively tackle a wide array of real-world challenges in biomedicine.

-Prof. Su-In Lee is a Paul G. Allen Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
-She completed her PhD in 2009 at Stanford University with Prof. Daphne Koller in the Stanford Artificial Intelligence Laboratory.
-Before joining the UW in 2010, Lee was a Visiting Assistant Professor in the Computational Biology Department at Carnegie Mellon University School of Computer Science.
+Prof. Su-In Lee, the Paul G. Allen Professor of Computer Science at UW, earned her PhD from Stanford University in 2009 under the guidance of Prof. Daphne Koller.
+She joined UW in 2010 after serving as a visiting Assistant Professor in the Computational Biology Department at Carnegie Mellon University School of Computer Science.
 She has received the National Science Foundation CAREER Award and been named an American Cancer Society Research Scholar.
 She has received generous grants from the National Institutes of Health, the National Science Foundation, and the American Cancer Society.